 A Section 4731 Complaint is not the same as a fair hearing appeal.
 You cannot file a complaint to solve a disagreement about the amount of services you get or the types of support in your IPP.
-A Section 4731 Complaint is only used if the regional center, developmental center, or service provider breaks the law or violates a regulation.
+A Section 4731 Complaint is only used if the regional center, state-operated facility, or service provider breaks the law or violates a regulation.
 For example, the regional center is breaking the law if:

-- They do not provide services in your IPP,
+- They do not provide services in your IPP

 - They do not do what the ALJ decides, or